cosmicmarley17/CS-CAP-2022/weekly-updates.md

 * If I want to get really deep into creating effects, this is where I'll go.
 I think I'll try to create a jump height boosting potion later, which will require creating a new value on the `Stats` struct.
 * For now, I'll focus on creating a new effect for my potion that simply combines existing effects.
 * Added a new `BuffKind` variant that increases player attack speed and reduces damage taken by the player.
 I also applied this buff to the custom potion I added.
+* The familiarity with structs, struct methods, and match statements that I gained working on my [mancala project](https://github.com/cosmicmarley17/mancala "my mancala repository on GitHub") was very transferable to the Veloren codebase and made it easier to understand the program organization and add my own content to the game.
 * Learned and practiced squashing commits in git

-## Week 14 - Apr 26-Apr 02 2022:
+## Week 14 - Apr 26-Apr 29 2022:
 * Fixed compiler errors from adding my potion `BuffKind`.
 (I needed to handle my `BuffKind` on `match` statements)
 * The potion works!
-The attack speed is a little crazy because I gave it a very high value.
-* ...
+I had to adjust the potion strength because I initially set it absurdly high.
+* Someone on the Veloren dev team saw the work I was doing on my branch, and told me they're looking to add a potion that temporarily increases health, and I could tackle that if I want.
+Now that I've had some practice creating my experiment potion, I'll look into implementing this feature!